 Curing can be considered the final drying stage, allowing bacteria on the surface of the buds to break down any residual chlorophyll and ensuring the colas are neither too moist nor too dry.

-This should be a gradual process as bud that is too dry will degrade more easily during transportation and packaging, lose potency, and become unnecessarily harsh to smoke.
+This should be a gradual process, as bud that gets too dry will degrade more easily during transportation and packaging, lose potency, and become unnecessarily harsh to smoke.
 On the other hand, bud that is too wet may grow mold.
 Preserving fragrance and flavor is a key concern for cannabis cultivators while curing.
 Overexposure to light, oxygen, and high temperatures can break down cannabinoids and terpenes, and ultimately reduce potency.
 Striking a delicate balance between dry and moist is the key indicator of a finely cured bud.

 Growers should never rush through curing.
 The process often requires significant trial and error.
 One to two months is generally a sufficient length of time for curing, though preference and available time to cure may differ among growers.
-It’s important to keep the environment around your plants cool during the curing phase.
+It's important to keep the environment around your cannabis cool during the curing phase.

-This curing process can be performed by placing your trim buds in a glass jar or rubbermaid tote for 4-8 weeks.
+This curing process can be performed by placing your trimmed buds in a glass jar or rubbermaid tote for 4-8 weeks.
 During the first week or two, the containers should be opened daily to allow some fresh oxygen to replace the air in the container.
 This process is called burping and is repeated until the buds have the optimal moisture content.
 In the last two weeks of curing the containers are opened every 2-3 days.